gabotronix/underpass-docs/pritunl.md

 Squid allows the OpenVPN TCP port to connect to it via the `http-proxy` and `http-proxy-user-pass` directives in the `ovpn` config.

-If you changed the port number in `PRITUNL_TCP` from `/opt/underpass/.env`, then you'll have to change the OpenVPN port number in `squid.conf` too.
+If you changed the port number in `PRITUNL_TCP` from `/opt/underpass/.env`, then you also need to change the OpenVPN port number in `squid.conf`.

-Issue the command below from your SSH terminal in order to do that:
+In order to do that, issue the command below from your SSH terminal:
 ```
 sed -i 's|1194|YOUR_SSH_PORT|' /opt/underpass/config/squid/squid.conf
 ```